Mohammed-Alif1/creed/README.md

 ---

-Let us know if you'd like more informatiion about this project. 🚀✨
+Let us know if you'd like more information about our project! 🚀✨